robwhitaker/mmp-website/README.md

 - bower.json: `nix-shell -p nodePackages.bower2nix --run "bower2nix > bower-packages.nix"`
 - Gemfile: `nix-shell -p bundix --run "bundix -l"`

-Once you enter the Nix shell again, those changes will automatically be installed.
+Once you enter the Nix shell again, those changes will take effect.

+If you update the dependencies in `mmp-website.cabal`, those dependencies will be automatically installed the next time you enter the Nix shell.

-To update the Reader dependencies, you can still run `npm install` from within the Nix shell.
+To update the Reader dependencies, you can just run `npm install` from within the Nix shell.

 ### Building the Front End
 - Reader: `gulp build:reader`